-SOCIOL 204-0 Social Interactions: The Individual and Society Development of individual attitudes and behavior patterns through social interaction.
+SOCIOL 204-0 Individuals and Society Development of individual attitudes and behavior patterns through social interaction.
 Relation to students' everyday lives and problems.

-SOCIOL 205-0 American Society How American society works as a whole.
-How major institutions relate and affect each other and how the different segments and strata of society experience such institutional processes.
-Tensions associated with differential experience of common and shared institutions.
+SOCIOL 205-0 American Society Introduction to the major institutions of American society.
+How they interrelate and affect social stratification.
+Tensions associated with differential experiences of common and shared institutions.

 SOCIOL 206-0 Law and Society Introduction to the role of law in American society.
 Relationship of law, inequality, and social change.
-Patterns of change in major legal institutions: the courts, the legal profession, and legal services for the poor.
+Changes in legal institutions: the courts, the legal profession, and legal services for the poor.
+Taught with LEGAL ST 206; students may not earn credit for both courses.

-SOCIOL 207-0 Cities in Society Introduction to issues relevant to cities and their metropolitan areas, including spatial, economic, and political trends; private and public decision making; class, race, and gender; and possible solutions to inequalities and planning challenges.
+SOCIOL 207-0 Cities in Society Introduction to issues of cities and metropolitan areas, including spatial, economic, and political trends; private and public decision making; class, race, and gender; and possible solutions to inequalities and planning challenges.